canonical/kubeflow-examples/kubeflow-cos-integration/README.md

 ### Access Prometheus alerts

-In order to see alerts available for Prometheus, throufh Prometheus metrics URL, navigate to "Alerts".
+In order to see alerts available for Prometheus, through Prometheus metrics URL, navigate to "Alerts".

 ![Alerts](./graphics/Alerts.png)